Function spaces for decoupling: Embeddings

-\begin{remark} If $p_{1}\leq 2\leq p_{2}<\infty$, then one can recover \eqref{eq:fracintclas} from Theorem \ref{thm:Sobolev1}, by combining \eqref{eq:fracintdec} with Theorem \ref{thm:Sobolev2}:
+\begin{remark} If $p\leq 2\leq r<\infty$, then one can recover \eqref{eq:fracintclas} from Theorem \ref{thm:Sobolev1}, by combining \eqref{eq:fracintdec} with Theorem \ref{thm:Sobolev2}:

-Here we used that $s(p_{1})+s(p_{2})=\frac{n-1}{2}(\frac{1}{p_{1}}-\frac{1}{p_{2}})$, because $p_{1}\leq 2\leq p_{2}$.
-In fact, by the sharpness of the embeddings in Theorem \ref{thm:Sobolev2}, in this case \eqref{eq:fracintdec} is a strict improvement of \eqref{eq:fracintclas}, at least if $(p_{1},p_{2})\neq (2,2)$.
-On the other hand, for $p_{1},p_{2}\leq 2$ or $p_{1},p_{2}\geq 2$, again due to the sharpness of the embeddings in Theorem \ref{thm:Sobolev2}, \eqref{eq:fracintclas} neither follows from \eqref{eq:fracintdec}, nor the other way around. \end{remark}
+Here we used that $s(p)+s(r)=\frac{n-1}{2}(\frac{1}{p}-\frac{1}{r})$, because $p\leq 2\leq r$.
+In fact, by the sharpness of the embeddings in Theorem \ref{thm:Sobolev2}, in this case \eqref{eq:fracintdec} is a strict improvement of \eqref{eq:fracintclas}, at least if $(p,r)\neq (2,2)$.
+On the other hand, for $p,r\leq 2$ or $p,r\geq 2$, again due to the sharpness of the embeddings in Theorem \ref{thm:Sobolev2}, \eqref{eq:fracintclas} neither follows from \eqref{eq:fracintdec}, nor the other way around. \end{remark}

-Although Theorem \ref{thm:Sobolev1} only yields a strict improvement of \eqref{eq:fracintclas} for $p_{1}\leq 2\leq p_{2}$, outside of this range we can nonetheless improve a classical result about the mapping properties of Fourier integral operators.
+Although Theorem \ref{thm:Sobolev1} only yields a strict improvement of \eqref{eq:fracintclas} for $p\leq 2\leq r$, for general $p\leq r$ we can nonetheless improve a classical result about the mapping properties of Fourier integral operators.
 Recall the definition of Fourier integral operators in standard form, from Definition \ref{def:operator}.

-\begin{corollary} Let $m\in\R$, and let $T$ be one of the following: \begin{enumerate} \item a Fourier integral operator of order $m$ and type $(1/2,1/2,1)$ in standard form, the symbol of which has compact support in the spatial variable; \item a Fourier integral operator of order $m$ and type $(1/2,1/2,1)$ in standard form, associated with a global canonical graph; \item a compactly supported Fourier integral operator of order $m$ and type $(1,0)$, associated with a local canonical graph. \end{enumerate} Let $p,q\in[1,\infty)$ and $s \in\R$ be such that $p\leq q$.
+\begin{corollary} Let $m\in\R$, and let $T$ be one of the following: \begin{enumerate} \item a Fourier integral operator of order $m$ and type $(1/2,1/2,1)$ in standard form, the symbol of which has compact support in the spatial variable; \item a Fourier integral operator of order $m$ and type $(1/2,1/2,1)$ in standard form, associated with a global canonical graph; \item a compactly supported Fourier integral operator of order $m$ and type $(1,0)$, associated with a local canonical graph. \end{enumerate} Let $1\leq p\leq q<\infty$ and $s \in\R$.
 Then